learn-co-students/dc-web-071618/01-hashketball-review/lecture_notes.md

 - explain "Flipped Classroom":  We expect you to see the material before lecture (although not master)

-- emphasize asking questions, feeling stupid, saying "I don't know"
+- emphasize asking questions, feeling stupid, saying "I don't know."

 - Don't code along unless instructed to